 Treatments for Ball of Foot Pain Relief

 Dr. Berg takes a holistic approach to podiatry practice, allowing him to utilize a broad range of conservative to advanced treatment options.
 From foot taping to custom orthotics to MLS Laser Therapy and beyond, Foot and Ankle Center of Lake City's skilled podiatric team is dedicated to helping you find the treatment solution that's right for you.

 Ready to take charge of your health and put an end to your ball of foot pain?
 Contact Foot and Ankle Center of Lake City to schedule an appointment with Dr. Berg.
 Just complete our contact form on this page or call our office at 206-368-7000, and we'll get you in for a visit as soon as possible.
-Patients are usually seen within a week, and our warm, friendly office staff are here to ensure your entire experience is as pleasant as can be.
+Patients are usually seen within 1-2 weeks, and our warm, friendly office staff are here to ensure your entire experience is as pleasant as can be.
 Don't wait—contact us today to find out how we can help you get back on your feet and back to your favorite activities.

 North Seattle Foot & Ankle Specialist Dr. Rion Berg offers compassionate podiatry care for all foot and ankle problems to those living in Seattle Washington and the surrounding areas.
 Call us today at 206-368-7000 for an immediate appointment or request an appointment online.